ludocode/onramp/docs/virtual-machine.md

 | `0x7E` `jz`   | Jump If Zero  | `<m:pred> <i:low> <i:high>`     | `if !pred: rip = rip + 4 * signext((high << 8) \| low)`  |
 | `0x7F` `sys`  | System Call   | `<i:syscall> 00 00`             | system call                                              |

 All arithmetic and logic opcodes have the same format.
 They take a destination register and two mix-type arguments.
 They perform a mathematical operation on the arguments and place the result in the given register.
 All operations are unsigned.

-\* WARNING: The above opcode table will change significantly.
-In particular: `xor` and `ror` will be replaced by `shl` and `shru`; `cmpu` will be removed; `sys` will probably be removed; and possibly other changes will be made as well.
+WARNING: `cmpu` will be replaced by `ltu` soon, `sys` will probably be removed, and possibly other changes will be made as well.
 This will require changing all the VMs and bytecode programs.
 If you implement a VM now be aware that you will need to update it later.